IgorPerikov/mighty-watcher/README.md

 **I do not track a thing about you**.
 Your api token in absolute safety - you can check this by codebase or by tcpdumping the outcome traffic - application will communicate only with github api server via https.
-The only thing I see is amount of docker image pulls (not runs!), it is provided by [Docker hub][12]
+The only thing I can see is amount of docker image pulls (not runs!), it is provided by [docker hub][12]

 ## Lacking starred repositories?
 - Star languages/libraries you are using right now, if you enjoy them ;)